-Huddersfield Contemporary Music Festival is driven and supported by Department of Music and Music Technology at the University of Huddersfield.
+Huddersfield Contemporary Music Festival is supported by the School of Arts and Humanities at the University of Huddersfield.
 It is a globally-relevant annual event and the UK's largest international festival of new and experimental music.
-It attracts artists and visitors from around the world to Huddersfield and has featured virtually every major international figures of experimental and avant garde music.
+It attracts artists and visitors from around the world to Huddersfield and has featured virtually every major international figures of experimental and new music.